• Skip to content

 In research published in 2016, when hypothyroid patients received levothyroxine, the extra thyroid hormone promoted carnitine synthesis.
 Yet scientists found that there was still a carnitine deficiency in these patients.
 Researchers hypothesized that, while the increased thyroid hormone increased carnitine synthesis, it also accelerated mitochondrial fatty acid oxidation (similar to what was seen to happen in a hyperthyroid state), which reduced carnitine levels.
 So essentially, more was being produced, but also, more was being excreted, resulting in an ongoing deficiency.
 It turns out that this can cause relative carnitine deficiency, which can result in lingering fatigue (even after thyroid hormone therapy).

-My experience, as well as the recent research, mirrors findings relayed in the 2001 Basel Thyroid Study.
-In that study, fatigue was found to be a major symptom in hypothyroidism.
+My experience, as well as current research, mirrors findings relayed in the 2001 Basel Thyroid Study.
+[24] In that study, fatigue was found to be a major symptom in hypothyroidism.
 Since then, there have been many articles and findings underscoring this point: fatigue can linger on even after a person normalizes their thyroid hormone levels.
-(20)

 Hypothyroidism and Muscle Weakness

-Muscle weakness and aching is common in both hyper- and hypothyroidism.
-(23) In one 2000 study, researchers found that 79 percent of patients with hypothyroidism had muscle complaints, with 54 percent of those having muscle weakness, and 42 percent having cramps.
-(24)
+Muscle weakness and aching are common in both hyper- and hypothyroidism.
+Researchers have found that more than half of patients with hypothyroidism had muscle complaints, with 54 percent experiencing muscle weakness and 42 percent experiencing cramps.
+[25]

 Other research focused on carnitine and muscle weakness seems to support carnitine’s effects relating to muscle integrity.
-For example, research relating to cancer and the use of chemotherapy drugs found that carnitine supplementation was able to help reverse muscle damage and weakness caused by toxicity side-effects of anticancer drugs.
-(26)
+[27] For example, research relating to cancer and the use of chemotherapy drugs found that carnitine supplementation was able to help reverse muscle damage and weakness caused by toxic side effects of anticancer drugs.
+[28]

 Carnitine and Other Conditions